ciffelia/pdftrim/README.md

       --gscmd <command>
           The Ghostscript command to use.

-          If not specified, the tool will search for Ghostscript in the system.
+          If not specified, it will search for Ghostscript in the system.

+      --generate-completion <GENERATE_COMPLETION>
+          If provided, outputs the completion file for given shell and exits

+          [possible values: bash, elvish, fish, powershell, zsh]

   -h, --help
           Print help (see a summary with '-h')